OmniMove-Mobile/react-native-keyboard-manager/README.md

 For this reason, this project is now in maintenance mode: bug fixes and small PRs are welcome, but no new features are planned.

+**Thank you for all the partnership and collaboration over these 9 years of this project’s journey, it truly made a difference.**

 Recommended alternatives:
 - KeyboardAvoidingView (React Native)
 - An edge-to-edge approach with react-native-keyboard-controller (cross-platform): https://github.com/kirillzyusko/react-native-keyboard-controller